*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 - The distance to the nearest towers is greater than 20 or 30 miles

 - The length of the coaxial cable you’re using is longer than 50 feet

-- You’re using a splitter to hook up more than two televisions to the antenna
+- You are using a splitter to hook up more than two televisions to the antenna

-- Your installing the antenna in the attic
+- You are installing the antenna in the attic

 This is a reliable, sturdy, and wind-resistant outdoor antenna that you should consider if you live outside of an urban environment, where signals tend to be somewhat weaker due to the distance to stations.

-Lastly, Antennas Direct has reputation for quality antennas and offers an outstanding lifetime warranty on parts.
+Lastly, Antennas Direct has a reputation for quality antennas and offers an outstanding lifetime warranty on parts.

 NOTE: For a comparable product that’s similarly multidirectional and from the same manufacturer, you might want to check out the Antennas Direct DB8e HDTV antenna.